dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

   1. Connect the "M04\_AXI" of the AXI SmartConnect to the "S\_AXI" input.
   2. Connect the Clocking Wizard "clk\_out1" (100Mhz clock) to the "s\_axi\_aclk" pin.
   3. Connect the Processor System Reset output port "peripheral\_aresetn" to the "s\_axi\_aresetn" input.
-  4. Connect the interrupt TODO pin to "in1" of the Concat block (which is connected to the interrupt controller).
+  4. Connect the interrupt "ip2intc\_irpt" pin to "in1" of the Concat block (which is connected to the interrupt controller).
   5. Connect the Clocking Wizard "clk\_out3" (50Mhz clock) to the "ref\_clk" pin.
   6. Connect the Clocking Wizard "clk\_out3" (50Mhz clock) to the "ETH\_CLK" external pin.
   7. Connect the Ethernetlite port "MII" to the "MII" port of the MII\_to\_RMII block.